European Union orders TikTok to preserve data related to Romanian election

 The commission said TikTok must hang on to internal documents and information about the design and function of its systems that recommend content to users.
 It also has to preserve files on how it addresses the risk that fake accounts are used in a coordinated way to manipulate users.

-Officials told a daily briefing in Brussels that the commission had received the intelligence files.
+Officials told a daily briefing in Brussels that the commission had received the Romanian intelligence files.

 “I can confirm that we have received and we are currently working on these documents now,” commission spokesman Thomas Regnier said.